nebari-dev/nebari-docs/docs/docs/how-tos/kbatch-howto.md

 ## Initial configuration

-Your QHub platform comes with `kbatch`, and all the necessary back-end components, pre-enabled.
-Consult your platform administrator or your `qhub-config.yaml` if you are unsure.
+Your Nebari platform comes with `kbatch`, and all the necessary back-end components, pre-enabled.
+Consult your platform administrator or your `nebari-config.yaml` if you are unsure.
 Or you can create another `conda` env using `conda-store` and add `kbatch` to it.

 :::note

-- `kbatch` is available on QHub version `0.4.3` and greater
+- `kbatch` is available on Nebari version `0.4.3` and greater
 - `kbatch` is currently only available on `pip`, not `conda`

 :::